By: Lesley Ann M. Liquiran

-However, in this digital era where timewasters are prevalent, indulgence in different social media has obliterated the value of reading.
+However, in this digital era that timewasters are prevalent, indulgence in different social media has obliterated the value of reading.
 Kids prefer gadgets over books, which depicts the vast influence of technology on people.
 Regardless of the social milieu, I urge everyone to embrace the joy and love for reading.
 Truest in its sense, reading renders a great extent of gain for an individual.

 effectively contribute to developing his workplace and work system better through research and innovation projects, which are the academic trends nowadays.
 Hence, it fulfills his aspiration as a teacher.

 Also, being in the government office, it is crucial to engage ourselves in dynamic reading.
-Reading empowers us to develop plans and scheme systems based on studies and research that promise effective results for the benefit of the stakeholders.
+Reading empowers us to develop plans and scheme systems based on studies and researches that promise effective results for the benefit of the stakeholders.